Some Russia creditors have received dollar bond payment -sources | Business

 Citi declined to comment.
 The external sovereign bond payments were the first to fall due since the sanctions imposed over Russia's invasion of Ukraine and Moscow's tit-for-tat measures, and bondholders had feared the transaction would be frustrated.

-In early March, however, the U.S. Office of Foreign Assets Control (OFAC) issued a general license that authorised transactions for U.S. persons for "the receipt of interest, dividend, or maturity payments in connection with debt or equity" issued by Russia's finance ministry, central bank or wealth fund - an exemption that runs out on May 25.
-DISTRESSED
+In early March, however, the U.S. Office of Foreign Assets Control (OFAC) authorised transactions for U.S. persons for "the receipt of interest, dividend, or maturity payments in connection with debt or equity" issued by Russia's finance ministry, central bank or wealth fund - an exemption that runs out on May 25.
+Russia also laid down strict new rules for foreigners seeking permits to buy and sell Russian assets ranging from securities to real estate, a client memo by Citigroup showed, raising fresh concerns Western investors could face large write-downs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)